jbcodeforce/eda-studies/docs/concepts/backbone.md

 ### Centralized Cluster vs multiple clusters

-Adopting a centralized Kafka cluster, for production environment, can bring numerous benefits, but it also requires careful consideration of various criteria. it is important to consider the segregation strategies for maximizing performance and optimizing cost while increasing Kafka adoption.
+Adopting a centralized Kafka cluster in a production environment can offer numerous benefits, but it also necessitates careful considerations of various factors.
+It is essential to evaluate segregation strategies to maximize performance, optimize costs, and facilitate greater adoption of Kafka.
 The strategic dimensions to consider are:

+* Geo-localization requirements
 * Operational decoupling
 * Tenant isolation
 * Application optimization
-* Service availability, goelocation, and data criticality
+* Service availability, and data criticality
 * Cost and operating attention to each workload.

 #### Factor for centralized

  Here are some key factors to consider:

-* Number of applications and number of topic per application
+* Number of applications and small number of topic per application.
 * Application designed for real-time messaging and distributed data processing may better fit for leveraging common cluster.
 While ETL data pipeline can afford more downtime than a real-time messaging infrastructure for frontline applications.
 * Data volume and data criticality
 * Data isolation by applications and domains: a centralized Kafka cluster facilitates better data governance, data sharing, and data consistency across the organization.
 It enables a common data streaming strategy and reduces the risk of data silos.
 But domain specific data boundaries leads to adopt decentralized cluster.